TIME FOR MEN TO END VIOLENCE AGAINST WOMEN

-Did you know that at least 1 in 5 women face domestic violence in Cambodia?
+Did you know that 1 in 3 Cambodian men have admitted to using violence against their partners?
 What’s more, at least 50% of children experience violence from adults in their homes or community, causing great harm to the future of Cambodia.
 The 2005 law (you can read it here) protects women and children, but only 8% of Cambodians understand that this law gives women and children the right to a life free of violence, including physical, emotional and sexual violence.

 WHAT YOU CAN DO

 At This Life Cambodia we believe this needless violence has to stop, and that it is up to all of us to create change.
 Most importantly, violent men need to change their behavior and understand it is a crime.
 But everyone in Cambodian communities can support women and children, by learning more about the reality of domestic abuse, making themselves familiar with the law, and learning to talk about and confront this taboo subject.
 Please learn the law here.
 We have included an audio version so that people who cannot read can listen.

 If you are experiencing violence yourself or know someone who is, there are places you can go for help:

 - Village chief

 - Police station